Etore-BeS/Google-ML-Course/README.md

 ## 📂 Repository Structure
 Here's how this repository is organized:

-- **notebooks/**: Jupyter notebooks containing the course exercises and solutions.
+- **exercises/**: Jupyter notebooks containing the course exercises and solutions.
-- **datasets/**: Sample datasets used for the exercises.

 ## 🛠️ Setup
 To run the exercises and projects, you need to have Python and the required libraries installed.
 Here's a quick setup guide: